Khadija-Darwaish/Data-Analytics-Internship/README.md

 # Data-Analytics-Internship
-This repository contains the tasks and projects completed during my Data Science internship at Eleevo.
+This repository contains the tasks and projects completed during my Data Science internship at Elevvo.